harvardinformatics/informatics-website/docs/events-workshops/index.md

 #### Introduction to Nextflow

+*Nextflow Run: November 13, 2025 9:30 AM - 12:30 PM*

+*Nextflow Develop: November 20, 2025 9:30 AM - 12:30 PM*

+*Northwest Building 453*

 This 2 part intermediate level workshop will introduce students to [Nextflow](https://nextflow.io/), a workflow management system that allows you to create reproducible and scalable data analysis pipelines.
 In the first session we will cover understanding the basics of **running** a Nextflow workflow.
 In the second session, we will build on the first session and learn how to **write** a Nextflow workflow from scratch.

 Pre-requisites:

+* A FASRC Cannon account (if you want to run things on the cluster)
+* A GitHub account (we will be using github codespaces)
 * Does not have to have written any scripts themselves
 * Can navigate the Terminal using command line.
 * Can read basic BASH scripts